MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/network-management/call-admission-control/linking-network-regions.md

 5. From the **Edit** menu, select **Show details**.

-### Viewing Network Region Link Information by Using Windows PowerShell Cmdlets
+### View Network Region Link Information by Using Windows PowerShell Cmdlets

 You can view network region links by using Windows PowerShell and the **Get-CsNetworkRegionLink** cmdlet.
 You can run this cmdlet from the Skype for Business Server Management Shell or from a remote session of Windows PowerShell.